WHS Summer Reading

 AP/ECE U.S. History

-Note: This book fulfills the “choice” selection for the English, except for AP/UConn ECE English.
+Note: This book fulfills one of the “choice” selections for English, except for AP/UConn ECE English, and may be logged on the Wethersfield Library Summer Reading Log.

 AP European History